 James E. Askew is the Chairman of the Board of directors of OceanaGold (appointed November 2006).
 Mr Askew is a mining engineer with over 35 years of broad international experience as a Director and/or Chief Executive Officer for a wide range of Australian and international publicly listed mining, mining finance and other mining related companies.
 He holds a Bachelor of Mining Engineering (Honours) and a Masters Degree, Engineering Science.
-Mr. Askew has served on the board of a number of public companies, currently including Evolution Mining Limited, and as Chairman of both Asian Mineral Resources Ltd and Syrah Resources Ltd.
+Mr. Askew has served on the board of a number of public companies, currently including Evolution Mining Limited and as Chairman of Syrah Resources Ltd.